Google had only Two million QuickBooks add-ons links on September 26, 2010, but more than Nine Million QuickBooks Add-ons Links on June 10, 2011.

 QuickBooks add-ons are not just for accountants.
 They are the fastest and easiest way you can work much fastere and more accurately.
 Best-of-breed programs, of many types, can connect into your own fast and easy custom business management system.
 You will soon automate schedules, connections and records with airlines, banks, brokers, cars, customers, entertainers, friends, government, news, schools, suppliers & more!
 The nine million QuickBooks add-ons (twenty million QuickBooks Add-ons links) mean almost never outgrowing QuickBooks and resisting annual Intuit efforts to cripple old QuickBooks versions.

 NEVER ENTER DATA TWICE!
-Especially, never enter data repeatedly, in countless inconsistent programs and on paper.
-You will soon practically Never Enter Data AT ALL, as banks, customers, suppliers and countless new partners and friends work together, to improve your accuracy and speed, doing much of your old work for you.
-Why will strangers help you with this?
+Especially, never enter data repeatedly and inconsistently, in many separate programs and on paper.
+Xero (and a future version of QuickBooks) will let you enter much less data, as banks, customers and and countless work together to improve your accuracy and speed, while doing much of your old work for you.
+This is one of the important things companies like Walmart so efficient.

 How can you find QuickBooks Add-ons?